CiscoDevNet/terraform-provider-catalystcenter/docs/resources/virtual_network_to_fabric_site.md

 page_title: "catalystcenter_virtual_network_to_fabric_site Resource - terraform-provider-catalystcenter"
 subcategory: "SDA"
 description: |-
-  Add virtual network (VN) to SDA Fabric Site
+  Manage assignment of a virtual network (VN) to an SD-Access Fabric Site.
 ---

 # catalystcenter_virtual_network_to_fabric_site (Resource)

-Add virtual network (VN) to SDA Fabric Site
+Manage assignment of a virtual network (VN) to an SD-Access Fabric Site.

 ## Example Usage